 Want to save on a one-way car rental?
 It's just silly not to belong to a loyalty program.

 Have you accrued free days in National's Emerald Club program?
 Whether a free award day is used for a local rental or a one-way rental, you can expect to incur only minimal local taxes.
 We were once able to use an award on a last-minute, one-way rental for the princely sum of $12.03.
 Without the Emerald Club award, the same rental would have otherwise cost almost $180.

 National is not the only company that allows the redemptions of awards on one-way rentals.
 Some other loyalty programs, including Hertz, provide the option to redeem points for one-way award rentals but those reservations require more points.

 It's free to join the loyalty programs of your preferred rental car companies.
 After accruing a few free days and being able to avoid the lines at airport rental counters, you'll never look back.

-- Secrets to Snagging a Cheap One-Way Car Rental
+- Secrets to Getting a Cheap One-Way Car Rental

 - Quickie One-Way Car Rentals From the Airport to Downtown For $9.99